pedroos/NoperHash/README.md

-*Psobo.NoperHash* is an experimental no-collision hash.
-The algorithm aims to be a zero collision in practice, with performance as a second consideration.
+*Psobo.NoperHash* is an experimental low-collision hash.
+The algorithm aims to be low-collision in practice, with performance as a second consideration.

 ### Algorithm